Tono-vacn/Tono-vacn.github.io/_posts/2024-11-11-common-sense-for-distributed-system.md

   - Special operations (e.g., read clock time)
   - Assumption: VM has a single core
 - Primary can output to the client
-- Backup’s output is dropped at the hypervisor
+- Backup's output is dropped at the hypervisor
 ![non-deterministic](/assets/img/non-determinist ic.png)
 - if the backup VM ever takes over after a failure of the primary, the backup VM will continue executing in